 Women empowerment: tens of thousands of part-time jobs created

 A comparable gas model can create a part-time income for 10,000 – 20,000 women entrepreneurs in the Kivu provinces and Rwanda.
 They can train simply to become “block” franchisees in their neighborhoods.
-We configured a three-tier system with: At the top, a national gas transmission network and management team; next, a second-tier of town or district operators who franchise areas with up to thousands of users; and finally the women’s “block franchises” would be the third-tier.
+We configured a three-tier system with the following structure: At the top, a national gas transmission network and management team; next, a second-tier of town or district operators who franchise areas with up to thousands of users; and finally the women’s “block franchises” would be the third-tier.

-These female entrepreneurs become the local distributor for say up to 50 households in their “block”.
-Their role is to assess points regularly, monitor excess usage and levy a monthly charge to users on the same metered block basis.
+These female entrepreneurs become the local distributor for up to 50 households in their “block”.
+Their role is to assess points regularly, monitor excess usage, and levy a monthly charge to users on the same metered block basis.
 They arrange for connections of new users and collect monthly charges.
-In East Africa most such transactions are done as mobile phone transactions.
+In East Africa, most such transactions are done as mobile phone transactions.

 Mobile phone technology exists in Rwanda to manage such billing and payment systems for operators and users.
 It is widely used for other utilities and services.
 The block and district or town distributor earnings are a percentage of their block or district collections.
 There is easy visibility through the chain (blockchain?) to audit the chain of transactions.
 All this is available as a simple mobile phone app, connected to the town/suburb/ district franchisees and on to the national distributor.